-- That on or about (date), in the county of (specify), the defendant, (defendant's name), produced or offered false physical evidence at an official proceeding [or a prospective official proceeding]; - 2.
-That the defendant did so knowing that such physical evidence was false; and - 3.
-That the defendant did so with the intent that such physical evidence be used or introduced in an official proceeding [or a prospective official proceeding].
+- That on or about (date), in the county of (specify), the defendant, (defendant's name), suppressed physical evidence by any act of concealment, alteration or destruction, or by employing force, intimidation or deception against any person; - 2.
+That the defendant did so believing that such physical evidence was about to be produced or used in an official proceeding [or a prospective official proceeding]; and - 3.
+That the defendant did so intending to prevent such production or use.